 He added that the general elections due in November wouldn’t even take place this year if this was deemed unsafe.
 June’s local elections, for instance, will not be held.

-Only students in their final years, such as eighth and twelfth grade, will have to return to school to prepare for their exams for two weeks.
+Only students in their final years will have to return to school to prepare for their exams for two weeks.
 They will have to wear masks and attend classes with no more than ten people to ensure social distancing.
-Others will have to continue attending their courses online as they can only return to school in September.
+Others will have to continue attending their courses online and can only return to school in September.

 Read more about how things could look like after the lockdown:

 A targeted medical sector

 Under the state of emergency declared on 16 March, the government could commandeer production facilities for medical equipment, cap prices for utilities and fuels, or adopt measures to help companies and employees affected by the crisis.

 Other measures intended to facilitate the hiring of medical personal, the acquisitions of medicine and equipment and the increase of the healthcare budget.

 In terms of funding, the European Commission signed an agreement with the Romanian emergency services for a €10 million grant to stockpile medical resources.